sgatana/finance-manager/README.md

-Manage your finances with ease by using out finance manager app.
+Manage your finances with ease by using our finance manager app.

 ## Getting Started
 Clone the repo to run the app locally